Our work

 • Approved Medical Deputising Services (AMDS) program

-The Approved Medical Deputising Services (AMDS) program enables non-vocationally recognised doctors to access Medicare benefits for providing after-hours services on behalf of other doctors.
-This helps them get general practice experience, while ensuring people can access health care after hours.
+The AMDS program enables prescribed medical practitioners access to the MBS for providing after-hours services on behalf of other doctors.
+This helps prescribed medical practitioners get general practice experience, while ensuring people can access health care after hours.

 • Approved Private Emergency Department (APED) Program